 During that time, Chris evaluated and made recommendation on a wide range of legislation including enhancing penalties for drunk driving, peeping and dog-fighting, preserving the rights of midwives, and strengthening parents’ right to home school their children.

-Following the terrorist attacks on September 11, 2001, Chris enlisted and served the United States Navy as an Intelligence Specialist.
-Stationed at Camp Lemonier in Djibouti, Chris created an intelligence methodology later named a command “best practice” in analyzing insurgent viability in Somalia.
+Following the attacks on September 11, 2001, Chris entered the United States Navy as an Intelligence Specialist Petty Officer.
 While serving, he studied at the Thomas Jefferson School of Law.

 Chris is admitted to practice law in all Virginia General District and Circuit Courts, the Virginia Court of Appeals, the Virginia Supreme Court, the United States Bankruptcy Court for the Eastern and Western District of Virginia, and the U.S. District Court for the Eastern District of Virginia.
 In 2008, he was a contributing author on the Virginia Continuing Legal Education publication, “Defense of Serious Traffic Cases in Virginia.”
 Chris is a member of the Chesterfield County Bar Association, NACBA, and the Bankruptcy Section of the Richmond Bar Association.

 An active duty veteran of Operation Enduring Freedom, Chris served at Camp Lemonier, Djibouti, where he created a “best practice” intelligence methodology to assess East Africa al-Qaeda insurgent viability within Somalia.

 Upon returning from active duty, Chris clerked for Delegate Manoli Loupassi (Richmond-68) and completed further graduate work in homeland security at the University of Richmond.
 He also taught courses in the criminal justice department at Bryant & Stratton College.